desech/studio-vue/README.md

 ### Tips

-- Make sure to name your components as verbose as possible.
-For example instead of `header` use `page-header` because `header` is an actual html tag, and you might create infinite loops.
 - Anywhere inside text you can write code like `{{user.userId}}` and it will be exported as vue js code.

 - That's it.
 Ignore the rest if you don't plan on doing development on this plugin.